techgnosis/macos-guide/readme.md

-I take notes while I study.
 Trying to learn more about how macOS works since I use it all day every day